AKP-13/elmSidebar/README.md

     -   I had the idea to have them there constantly but with no opacity and then fade them into view upon the sidebar's expansion but I wanted to find a way that was a bit neater and didn't result in unused but still rendered content

 -   Spin the settings logo upon sidebar expansion
--   Only highlight the tag icon as opposed to the longer text / shop name when you've clicked on that link
+-   Only highlight the tag icon green as opposed to the longer text / shop name when you've clicked on that link

 #### Dropdowns